7 Great Children’s Museums for Northwest Families

-Fees and discounts: Admission is $14.95–$15.95; babies under 18 months of age enter free.
+Fees and discounts: Admission is $16.95–$18.95 at the door (save $2 if you buy your tickets online); babies under 18 months of age enter free.
 EBT cardholder access costs $3.
 Membership starts at $125 (for one adult and one child) and many other variations exist.
-Hands On offers tons of special programming, including First Friday Night admission for $1.
+Hands On offers tons of special programming, including First Friday Night.

 Good to know: Hands On has a small but good café onsite.
 In the summer, a reclaimed-water stream runs in front of the museum, where kids can splash and wade without paying an admission charge.
 Also in the summer, the museum offers special, super-fun Summer Splash programs.

 Nearby fun: The free-admission WET Science Center (designed for older kids) is across the street.
 Olympia’s truly fabulous farmers market (open weekends all year) is a short drive away.
 Older kids may enjoy a free tour of the state’s Capitol building.